 - When re-exporting, for example, something is to be returned to a foreign country following a refund claim

-- In order for Posten to be able to perform customs clearance in accordance with the Customs Regulations, it is a requirement that the necessary and correct customs documentation accompanies the consignment and that the sender's national identification number (11 digits) is provided.
+- In order for Posten to be able to perform customs clearance in accordance with the Customs Regulations, it is a requirement that the necessary and correct customs documentation accompanies the consignment and that the sender's social security number (11 digits) is provided.

 If Posten lacks the necessary documentation to carry out customs clearance or forward the consignment to the destination country, the consignment will be stored and the sender will be contacted.
 Posten draws attention to the fact that a charge may be due for obtaining missing customs documentation.

-If Posten does not have the sender's national identification number in its databases, the sender will be asked to provide this before the goods can be cleared through customs.
-If the sender's national identification number is registered in one of Norway Post's databases, it will be encrypted and can later be used by Posten for services where such use is required.
+If Posten does not have the sender's social security number in its databases, the sender will be asked to provide this before the goods can be cleared through customs.
+If the sender's social security number is registered in one of Norway Post's databases, it will be encrypted and can later be used by Posten for services where such use is required.

 Mistakes or incorrect customs documentation may cause delays.